What does “otona” mean in Japanese?

 Otona in kanji

-The kanji expression of “otona” consists of the following two characters:
+The kanji expression of “otona” consists of the following two kanji characters:

-From these two kanji characters, we can understand that “otona” literally means a ‘big person’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
+These two kanji characters tell us that “otona” literally means a ‘big person’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Adults are often bigger than children.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “otona” through the detailed kanji check above.

-Then, let me explain how to use “otona” through the example sentences below.
+So far, I’ve explained the definition and meanings of “otona” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “adult” in Japanese

-kare wa otona ni nat ta – 彼は大人になった (かれはおとなになった)
+watashi wa otona ni nat ta – 私は大人になった (わたしはおとなになった)

 Below are the new words used in the example sentence.

 - ni – に : a case particle used to say what someone or something becomes after a change or action.
-In the example, this is used after “otona” to say what “kare” became.
+In the example, this is used after “otona” to say what the speaker became.

 - nat – なっ : one conjugation of the verb, “naru”, which means ‘to become’, ‘to turn’, ‘to get’, or such in Japanese.
 In the example, it has been conjugated for the better connection with its following word.